 The school depends on the grants and teacher resources provided by the Department of Education and Skills and it operates within the regulations laid down, from time to time, by the Department.
 School policy has regard to the resources and funding available.

 Fossa National School opens at 9.05am each school day and closes at 2.45pm.
 Infant classes finish at 1.45pm.
 Lunchtime is from 12.30 to 13.00.

 The school follows the curricular programmes prescribed by the Department of Education and Skills, which may be amended from time to time, in accordance with Sections 9 and 30 of the Education Act (1998);

 Within the context and parameters of Department regulations and programmes, the rights of the patron as set out in the Education Act, and the funding and resources available, the school supports the principles of:

 - inclusiveness, particularly with reference to the enrolment of children with a disability or other special educational need;

 - equality of access and participation in the school;

 - respect for the diversity of values, beliefs, traditions, languages and ways of life in society.

 The school will communicate that it is accepting enrolment applications on return to school in January after the Christmas Holidays.
-This information will be communicated to the wider school community through our school web site and parish newsletter.
+This information will be communicated to the wider school community through our school app, school web site and parish newsletter.
 Parents wishing to enrol children in junior infants should contact the school to obtain an enrolment application form.
-Completed enrolment applications forms should be returned to the school by the closing date for receipt of applications, which is March 31st.
+Completed enrolment applications forms should be returned to the school by the closing date for receipt of applications, which is January 31st.